 Around the world, 1.35 million people die from road toll accidents per year — about 3700 deaths per day.
-Here are three technologies aiming to keep drivers safer on the roads.
+Here are two technologies aiming to keep drivers safer on the roads.

 The team at Australian business Optalert, which includes engineers, scientists, data analysts, software engineers, mathematicians and more, has developed a wearable drowsiness-measurement device.